wpfleger96/Calculator/README.md

 ## Design Suggestions

+You may design your calculator app to look as plain or as cool as you want.
 A suggested mock-up of the graphical user interface is provided below.

 ![Calculator UI Mock-up](http://i.imgur.com/BKgzn.png "Calculator UI Mock-up")